isha-sri/Tierra/README.md

 ![Video transcription/translation app](https://developer.ibm.com/developer/tutorials/cfc-starter-kit-speech-to-text-app-example/images/cfc-covid19-remote-education-diagram-2.png)

-1. The user navigates to the site and uploads a video file.
+1. The seller navigates to the site and uploads a video file.
-2. Watson Speech to Text processes the audio and extracts the text.
+2. The user selects and buys the raw material of his/her choice
-3. Watson Translation (optionally) can translate the text to the desired language.
+3. Tierra contacts delivery services and ensures safe and hurdle free delivery.
-4. The app stores the translated text as a document within Object Storage.
+4. Both User and Seller can track the product until it gets delivered.

 ## Long description